Monica MontesaAugust 15, 2024

 6. Hire.
 Finally, if a candidate accepts the offer, they are hired as an employee.
 It is at this stage that they can post a review of their recruitment experience and start the onboarding process.

-The recruitment marketing examples and tactics discussed in this guide will help you move job candidates through the funnel from awareness to application — with ease.
+The recruitment marketing examples and tactics discussed in this guide will help you move job candidates through the funnel from awareness to hire — with ease.

-For the sake of this guide, we will refer to talent marketing as the broader, entire lifecycle strategy within which recruitment marketing fits.
-Our focus in this guide is to teach you about successful marketing strategies and tactics recruiters can use up to the point of hire.
+For the sake of this guide, we will refer to talent marketing as the broader, entire-lifecycle strategy within which recruitment marketing fits.
+Our focus in this guide is to help you build a successful recruitment strategy using marketing techniques and tactics that recruiters can implement up to the point of hire.

 4 recruitment marketing myths